 Chain transactions are common for EU online sellers but often misunderstood.

-Knowing which sale qualifies as the intra-Community supply and when to register locally is essential to avoid double taxation.
+Knowing which sale qualifies as the cross-border transaction and when to register locally is essential to avoid double taxation.

-With automated tools and expert support from hellotax, sellers can stay compliant while scaling across Europe.
+With automated tools and expert VAT support from hellotax, sellers can stay compliant while scaling their business across Europe.

 These principles follow the harmonised EU rules introduced by the 2020 VAT Quick Fixes (Articles 36a and 141 of the EU VAT Directive), which continue to apply across all Member States in 2025.